bryanjuq/1upHealth_CodeChallenge/README.md

 **To execute:**

-This repositiry contains two folders, one for the React client-side application and one for the Node server application.
+This repository contains two directories, one for the React client-side application and one for the Node server application.
 Implementation note: The right approach should be to have the Node server "serve" the React application.

    1- Run the 1uphealth_react_server: